 The user experience likely won’t be quite the same for those who can’t make adjustments on the fly with the My Disney Experience app, but a smartphone is still not required to partake.

-What if I miss a FASTPASS+ window?
+What if I miss a FastPass+ window?

 I hope quality dark rides and themed environments continue to be a huge focus for Disney (and if Cars Land is any indication, they are), because this billion dollar investment represents nothing that I personally couldn’t do without.
 Now, if Disney quickly sees a huge return on investment, great.
 But I’d still rather see capital expenditures made on attractions and transportation infrastructure, rather than Disney Vacation Club resorts and NextGen.
 Not to say DVC and NextGen don’t have their place, but right now they seem like the primary focus of Disney in the theme parks realm (at least at Walt Disney World).

 Now that we have a good amount of concrete information about MyMagic+ and the NextGen project, what are your thoughts?
 Do you see this as the evolution of the theme park experience, a profiteering and data-mining folly that is bound to fail, or is your opinion somewhere in between?
-Share your thoughts in the comments!
+If you’ve had a chance to use FastPass+, we really want to hear from you!Share your thoughts in the comments!